How to tune a Ukulele (1)

 Before you start you need to know what kind of Ukulele you have (See article: Ukulele Types).

 If you have a:

-- Standard or soprano Ukulele: another normal tuning is the D-tuning: A4 D4 F#4 B4.
+- Standard or Soprano Ukulele: another normal tuning is the D-tuning: A4 D4 F#4 B4.
 This is one step higher than the first.
 Some thinks the D-tuning bring out a sweeter tone in small Ukuleles.
-(We find the standard C tuned Ukulele more easy for beginners.)
+(We find the standard C tuned Ukulele easier for beginners.)
 This tuning was normal during the Hawaiian music boom early in the 20th century, but it is still often used today.
-It is also called English Tuning
+It is also called English Tuning.

 - Concert or Super Soprano Ukulele: A4-D4-F#4-B4 or G4-C4-E4-A4 that is most common

 - Tenor Ukuleles: A4-D4-F#4-B4, G4-C4-E4-A4 (most common), G3-C4-E4-A4